Skip Navigation

 Do pipelines always require a app?

-Yes, pipelines require to always contain one application.
+Yes, pipelines must always contain one application.
 Pipelines that do not contain any apps are not accessible via our dashboard and will be scheduled to be deleted.
 It is highly recommended you have at least one permanent app in your pipeline as you cannot always guarantee that a review app will exist within the pipeline.

 Do pipelines work without GitHub?